tmuxengr3070/01-pet-fostering-cta/prompts.md

 Add a new section below the info-section using semantic HTML.
 Display img/pet_foster_1.jpg and information about national pet fostering events in two columns.
 List three business contacts in a separate paragraph.

 ## Prompt 6
 Add the phone.png image at the end of each contact number in the div class "events-section".
-Resize each phone icon image appropriate for each area.
+Resize each phone icon image appropriate for each area and make each phone.png image functional to call their respective number with a single left mouse click or finger touch.

+## Prompt 7
+Add a horizontal main navigation bar centered below the header-class "site-header" and h2 Pet Quest with a home, about and contact us buttons styled as a white, eye-catching buttons with black text that stands out against the background.
+Add spacing between each button.